openstack/freezer/doc/source/user/freezer-agent.rst

 Freezer Agent can be used as standalone backup tool from command line.
-In it is most simple form, you can run commands to backup your data to OpenStack Swift, local directory or remote SSH.
+In it is most simple form, you can run commands to backup your data to OpenStack Swift, local directory,  remote SSH or S3 compatible storage.

 Basic File System Backup
 ------------------------